Integrable spin chains and the Clifford group: Integrable models

 In general, the $\mathcal{L}$-operator is a tensor acting on a single site, with two physical indices and two uncontracted virtual indices.
 From $\mathcal{L}$-operators, $\mathcal{L}(\lambda)$, one can form the monodromy matrix\footnote{Typically one includes on-site rapidities $\xi_j$, i.e. $\mathcal{T}(\lambda;\xi_1,\dots,\xi_L)^{\alpha}_{\beta} = \mathcal{L}_1(\lambda-\xi_1)^{\alpha}_{\alpha_2}\mathcal{L}_2(\lambda-\xi_2)^{\alpha_2}_{\alpha_3}\cdots \mathcal{L}_L(\lambda-\xi_L)^{\alpha_{L}}_{\beta}$.
 These are helpful in certain intermediate calculations, then one can restore translation invariance by putting $\xi_j = \xi_0$ at the end \cite{Franchini}.
 For the purposes of our discussion we suppress these variables.
 In any case, our intention is to use the transformation to carry over known results rather than to rederive them from scratch.} This is an MPO on $L$ sites---depicted in Figure \ref{fig:monodromy}(a)---and is a tensor formed by matrix multiplication of the virtual indices of the $\mathcal{L}$ operators. $\mathcal{T}(\lambda)$ acts as a matrix on physical indices and has two uncontracted virtual indices: by taking the trace we reach the transfer matrix $T(\lambda)$, where $T(\lambda)$ has physical indices only.
-This transfer matrix is the generating function of the conserved quantities, and in particular the canonical Hamiltonian of the integrable model is the logarithmic derivative of the transfer matrix at $\lambda =0$ \cite{Franchini}.
+Transfer matrices at different values of the spectral parameter commute, $[T(\lambda),T(\mu)]=0$, and this means that the transfer matrix is the generating function of the conserved charges.
+In particular the canonical Hamiltonian of the integrable model is the logarithmic derivative of the transfer matrix at $\lambda =0$ \cite{Franchini}.